Assimila/f4r-bulk-recycling-model/readme.md

 However the implicit dependency on $\rho^{k+1}$ is only ever left $(i-1/2)$ or down $(j-1/2)$.
 Therefore the system of equations can be solved from the bottom left corner of the grid to the top right corner.

+### Boundary conditions

+When solving for a grid point at the edge of the domain, there are dependencies on neighboring grid points outside of the domain.

+#### Inflow boundary

+Where the water vapor flux $\vec{F}$ is directed into the domain, we assume that this flux brings no evaporative (local) water vapor across the boundary, $\vec{F}_m = 0$.

+#### Outflow boundary

+Where the water vapor flux $\vec{F}$ is directed out of the domain, this flux carries evaporative (local) water vapor out of the domain.

+The auxiliary variable $\rho$ extends beyond the domain, defined by extrapolation.

 ## Scaling and units

 Data should be properly scaled such that absolute values and derivatives have $\mathcal{O}(1)$ for numercal stability and accuracy.